Donate

 Deadnaming

-Calling someone by their birth name after they have changed their name.
-This term is often associated with trans people who have changed their name as part of their transition.
+Calling a trans person by their birth name after they have changed their name as part of their transition.

 F